justingamble/nfl_rushing/README.md

    This section contains the settings the application will use to connect to your database.
    Double-check them to make sure they'll work.
 In particular, make sure the username and password are correct.

 8. Test your configuration by opening mix and running one line of code.
-The response should be a single integer.
+The response should be the single integer 326.
 ```elixir
       iex -S mix
       iex(1)> NflRushing.PlayerStats.count([])